Iker Bravo: Udinese

 On 31 July 2024, Bravo signed a four-year contract with Serie A club Udinese.
 Later that year, on 30 October, he recorded his first goal and assist in a 3–2 defeat against Venezia.

+Loan to Las Palmas

+On 15 January 2026, Bravo was loaned to Segunda División club Las Palmas until the end of the season.

+Watford

+On 24 June 2026, Bravo was bought by English Championship side Watford for an undisclosed fee from Udinese.
+He scored on his EFL Championship debut on 16 August 2026 against Southampton.

 International career

 Bravo is a youth international for Spain, having represented the Spain U15s and Spain U17s.